-This section compares the I/O characterization between VMware API for Data Protection (VADP) and Transparent Snapshots using PowerProtect Data Manager 19.9.
-We infer from these results that with Transparent Snapshots, you overcome the penalties of the write and the read latencies, reducing VM latency by up to five times and providing up to five times faster backups.
+This section compares the I/O characterization between VMware API for Data Protection (VADP) and transparent snapshots using PowerProtect Data Manager 19.9.
+We infer from these results that with transparent snapshots, you overcome the penalties of the write and the read latencies, reducing VM latency by up to five times and provide up to five times faster backups.

-Disclaimer: These results compare PowerProtect Data Manager 19.9 with Transparent Snapshots backup performance to PowerProtect Data Manager with VADP backup performance.
+Disclaimer: These results compare PowerProtect Data Manager 19.9 with transparent snapshots backup performance (performance-optimized mode) to PowerProtect Data Manager with VADP backup performance.
 The results are based on Dell Technologies internal testing in August 2021.